-We ensure sustainable and environmentally conscious processing of collected waste electrical appliances.
-After collection, sorting of the electrical appliances takes […]
+We ensure sustainable and environmentally conscious processing of collected e-waste.
+After collection, sorting of the electrical appliances takes place.
+Some […]

 HKS Metals is an important partner of Wecycle and one of the largest processors of e-waste in our country.
 The […]